darcdev/llm-powered-cancer-detection-from-medical-imaging/section_notes/01-research-concept-direction.md

-Research texts about my job
+Research texts about my wor